RobAntcliff/Matte_Group_Proj/README.md

 ### PML File Selection
 ####To Use
 1. In the File-Selector, run `python slector-ui.py`.
-1. You will then be prompted to enter the file path (surrounded by single quotations) of the desired PML file you want to select.
+2. You will then be prompted to enter the file path (surrounded by single quotations) of the desired PML file you want to select.
 You can either use the absolute pathing, or it is possible to use ../ to reach the root of this repository and add the rest of the pathing to that, for example `'../peos-master/compiler/models/eggs.pml'`

 ####To Test
 1. Running `./test_selector.sh` will test the file selector on various PML files.
 As these are all verified PML files, we can see if the file selector fails to recognise PML files correctly.

+### Load Owl Ontology
+####To Use
+1. Open your command line terminal, and navigate to the folder /OWL
+2. Run ./dependencies.sh in this folder to install the dependencies for loading Owl onthologies via the command line
+3. Once the installation is complete, navigate to  the folder containing your OWL onthology (for this project either /OWl/DINTO/DINTO 1 or /OWL/DINTO/DINTO1.2)
+4. Enter the command 'ontospy <onthology name>'
+####To Test
+1. Running './test_loadowl.sh' will run tests that will attempt to load and run through the class hierarchies of owl onthologies in the DINTO folder.
  ---

 ## Credit
 PEOS - https://github.com/jnoll/peos/tree/start